Super Mario Bros.: The Lost Levels: Development

-The game's director, designer, and composer pictured together in 2015: Takashi Tezuka, Shigeru Miyamoto, and Koji Kondo.
+The two directors and composer pictured in 2024, 2015, and 2019, respectively: Takashi Tezuka, Shigeru Miyamoto, and Koji Kondo.

-When developing a version of Super Mario Bros.
-(1985) for Nintendo's coin-operated arcade machine, the VS. System, the team experimented with new, challenging level designs.
+In late 1985, during simultaneous development of The Legend of Zelda (1986), the Super Mario Bros. team began creating a version of the game for Nintendo's coin-operated arcade machine, the VS. System–while also experimenting with new, challenging level designs.
 They enjoyed these new levels, and thought that Super Mario devotees would too.
-Shigeru Miyamoto, who created the Mario franchise and directed Super Mario Bros., no longer had time to design games by himself, given his responsibilities leading Nintendo's Nintendo R&D4 division and their work on The Legend of Zelda (1986).
+Shigeru Miyamoto, who created the Mario franchise and directed Super Mario Bros., no longer had time to design games by himself, given his responsibilities leading Nintendo's Nintendo R&D4 division and their work on The Legend of Zelda.
 The Super Mario sequel was delegated to its predecessor's assistant director, Takashi Tezuka, as his directorial debut.
 He worked with Miyamoto and the R&D4 team to develop a sequel based on the same underlying technology, including some levels directly from Vs. Super Mario Bros.
+Development of the Super Mario sequel began in January 1986 and lasted about four months.

 The Lost Levels, originally released in Japan as Super Mario Bros.
 2 on June 3, 1986, was similar in style to Super Mario Bros. but much more difficult in gameplay – "nails-from-diamonds hard", as Jon Irwin described it in his book on the sequels.
 Tezuka felt that Japanese players had mastered the original game, and so needed a more challenging sequel.
 Recognizing that the game might be too difficult for newcomers, the team labeled the packaging with "For Super Players".
 They also added a trick to earn infinite lives as preparation for the difficulty.
 Japanese commercials for The Lost Levels featured players screaming in frustration at their televisions.
 Otherwise, the original and this sequel are largely similar in graphics and soundtrack.
 After Zelda, The Lost Levels was the ninth release for the Famicom Disk System, an add-on external disk drive with more spacious and less expensive disks than the Famicom cartridges.

 As I continued to play, I found that Super Mario Bros.
 2 asked me again and again to take a leap of faith, and each of those leaps resulted in my immediate death.
 This was not a fun game to play.
 It was punishment – undeserved punishment.
 I put down my controller, astonished that Mr. Miyamoto had chosen to design such a painful game.